 Each of these lenses gives a different perspective to our photos and it is worth experimenting with each.

 I particularly like the telephoto lens for getting closer to my subject although I can see how the ultra-wide angle will add a new dimension to landscape photography with a phone camera.

 Wide-angle, telephoto (with some cropping to balance the subject), ultra wide-angle

 Wide-angle, telephoto, ultra wide-angle

 We get a different perspective by simply choosing a different lens.

-This is one of my first attempts at a landscape image using the iPhone 11 Pro ultra wide-angle lens.
-Unfortunately it was a dull day with poor light but I can see potential for the use of this lens.
+This was one of my first attempts at a landscape image using the iPhone 11 Pro ultra wide-angle lens.
+Unfortunately it was a dull day with poor light but it shows the potential for the use of this lens

 Bonus iPhone feature: Live Photos